-That’s to say your financial prudence sets you up for interest rates you get.
+That’s to say your financial prudence sets you up for the interest rates you get in the future.
 If the credit and loan industry can do this, why can’t you?

 But growth in revenue, or increase in size or complexity of a company doesn’t always translate to a better knowledge of the pulse of the customers.
 That means often rewards a brand offers are in mismatch to what customers want.